 In other words, gamification isn’t about building something new, but rather amplifying something that already works by applying data-driven engagement techniques to motivate users and create value.
+The goal of gamification is to increase engagement and get users to take a specific action.

 Why Gamification is the Perfect Fit for VIP Tiers